VWiman/continuity/README.md

 ### Day 3 - 10 Oct

 > Implemented favorites functions and display.
 Added buttons to add and remove from favorites.
 Added icons for the buttons.
 Implemented saving to localHost from store.
+Created a new styling branch and implemented the first pass of styling.